 Coeur D’Alene Golf Resort, Idaho USA

 This golf course is seen as a bucket list course for many and with good reason.
+It’s mainly because of its Golf Club buildings architects.
 It has some of the best lakefront views in the world.
 And this is the element that makes this course so unique.

 The 14th hole of the Coeur D’Alene Golf Course is a floating green.
 Yes, this green is out on the lake and kept in place by an underwater cable system.
 Never being in the same place, this hole can be quite a challenge.
 So best would be to pack some extra balls for this one.
 You might just become one of the lucky few that get to take the ferry across the lake to sink the hole.